(910) 725-0466

 Two Engraved Presentation Swords to Lt. and Captain Henry W. Horbach (also spelled Harbach)

 with a Post War - Co.
-I / 193rd Regimental / Soldier Framed Record listing Captain Henry W. Harbach Price$8000 for both swords and framed Harbach military record.
-Now $7500
+I / 193rd Regimental / Soldier Framed Record listing Captain Henry W. Harbach Both swords and framed Harbach military record.
+Now $5900

 The engraved upper scabbard portion of the M-1860 Eagle hilt etched blade sword states: "Presented to / Lieut.
 H.W.
 Horbach / by his friends"